Suppose T And Z Are Random Variables.

 Covariance and Correlation: Measuring Linear Dependence

 Covariance and correlation are two important measures of the linear relationship between T and Z. Covariance measures the direction of the linear relationship: a positive covariance indicates that T and Z tend to move in the same direction, while a negative covariance indicates they move in opposite directions.
-However, the magnitude of covariance is difficult to interpret because it depends on the scales of T and Z.
+That said, the magnitude of covariance is difficult to interpret because it depends on the scales of T and Z.

 The formula for covariance is: